PanGalacticTech/project_template/[1]HL_requirements_capture.md

 # [1]High Level Requirements Capture Form - [Project Title]

-_This form is intended to assist in capturing the requirements for new embedded systems projects, br> its implementation can be adapted to suit projects of differing complexity._
+_This form is intended to assist in capturing the requirements for new Open Source Embedded Systems Projects, <br>
+its scope & implementation can be adapted to suit projects of varying complexity._

 _______________________________________________________________________________________________________________________________________________________
 ## Project Brief Description